Ascension officials opening Lamar Dixon Expo Center as storm shelter

 They ARE going to open the Lamar Dixon Expo Center as a shelter tonight at 8 pm for Ascension Parish residents.
 Bring your own blankets and pillows.— Sydney Kern (@sydneykern) July 12, 2019

+The center is accepting animals, but larger animals will need to pay for stalls.
 The sheriff's office will be providing security at the shelter.

 Additionally, officials are asking residents to stay off the roads after 1 a.m., though no actual curfew is in place.